cometbft/cometbft/docs/core/mempool.md

 ## 1. Flood

 The `flood` mempool stores transactions in a concurrent linked list.
-When a new transaction is received, it first checks there's a space for it (`size` and `max_txs_bytes` config options) and that it's not too big (`max_tx_bytes` config option).
+When a new transaction is received, it first checks if there's a space for it (`size` and `max_txs_bytes` config options) and that it's not too big (`max_tx_bytes` config option).
 Then, it checks if this transaction has already been seen before by using an LRU cache (`cache_size` regulates the cache's size).
 If all checks pass and